 Moving large potted plants is always risky, especially if you do it without professional assistance.
 So, it is good to empty the soil of heavy plants into smaller pots or heavy-duty bags.

 Place the root-ball carefully into the non-porous bag with moist soil and put it horizontally for a safe transition.
 Once the pot relocated to a new house, re-pot it once again as soon as possible.
-You can handle your house removals like a pro if you plan things wisely without taking any stress.
+You can

 Disassembling the pot, plant and soil this way can make things easier for you.
 This is one of the best hacks when you have large and heavy potted plants to relocate.
 Professional removalists Adelaide also follow the same trick when moving plants.